sidsindhur123/GISC_COE_Terrafrom_project/README.md

    ```
    On pressing enter it will perform terraform operations as defined in the tf files.

-6. Run the script again to link the tfstate file to the AWS s3 backend
+6. Run the script again to link the tfstate file to the AWS s3 backend.
+Before that do the below and then follow step 3 to 5
     ```
    1. Uncomment line from 1 to 4 before running the python script for the environment you are working in
    2. Make sure line in PythonTerraform.py 41 is commented and 40 in uncommented